Audit GuideBy Jimmy Faccioli

 Quick answer: an automated AI SEO audit checks whether search engines and AI systems can crawl, understand, summarize, and trust your pages.

-What an automated AI SEO audit should check
+What an AI SEO audit checklist should cover

 Technical SEO health